-Emily S. Tabatabai is a member of the Privacy, Data Security and Internet Safety group.
-She regularly advises clients on an array of consumer protection and privacy matters, including data privacy and security compliance and procedure, data breach responses, online privacy, mobile privacy, behavioral advertising, sales and marketing, advertising and promotions, and social media.
+Emily S. Tabatabai is a member of the Cybersecurity & Data Privacy team, which is nationally ranked by the Legal 500 USA.
+She regularly advises clients on an array of Internet commerce matters, including data privacy and data security compliance and procedure, data breach response, online privacy, mobile privacy, behavioral advertising, sales and marketing, advertising and promotions, and social media.
 She has represented clients from start-ups to Fortune 500 companies in investigations before the Federal Trade Commission and State Attorneys’ General, as well as in private litigation.

-Certified as an information privacy professional in both U.S. and European privacy law (CIPP/US and CIPP/E) by the International Association of Privacy Professionals (“IAPP”), Emily works with clients to comply with the various laws, regulations and best practices governing the collection and use of personal data.
-She has advised companies on compliance, investigations, and litigation involving a variety of federal and state law obligations, including under the Federal Trade Commission Act, the Children’s Online Privacy Protection Act (COPPA), the Fair Credit Reporting Act (FCRA), Gramm-Leach-Bliley Act (GLBA), state data breach notification laws, California Online Privacy Protection Act (CalOPPA) and others.
+As a Certified Information Privacy Professional in both U.S. and European privacy law (CIPP/US and CIPP/E) and member of the International Association of Privacy Professionals (IAPP), Emily works with clients on compliance programs addressing multi-national rules, regulations and best practices governing the collection, use, transfer and disclosure of personal information.
+She has also advised clients subject to regulatory investigations and litigation involving a spectrum of federal and state laws, including under Section 5 of the Federal Trade Commission Act, the Children’s Online Privacy Protection Act (COPPA), the Fair Credit Reporting Act (FCRA), the Family Educational Rights and Privacy Act (FERPA), Gramm-Leach-Bliley Act (GLBA), state data breach notification laws, California Online Privacy Protection Act (CalOPPA) and others.

-Emily also has an active consumer protection practice, focused on marketing and promotional matters.
-She counsels clients on sweepstakes and marketing promotions, retail sales and ecommerce, advertising substantiation, new media and social media integration, and SMS text messaging and telemarketing, including matters involving the Telemarketing Sales Rule (TSR), the Telephone Consumer Protection Act (TCPA), and state and federal consumer protection statutes.
+Emily also has an active consumer protection practice, focused on marketing and promotional issues.
+She counsels clients on sweepstakes and marketing promotions, retail sales and e-commerce platforms, advertising substantiation, new media and social media integration, and SMS text messaging and telemarketing, including matters involving the Telemarketing Sales Rule (TSR), the Telephone Consumer Protection Act (TCPA), and state and federal consumer protection statutes.

 - Representing a major global fashion retailer in an enforcement action by the U.S. Federal Trade Commission’s Bureau of Consumer Protection involving the client’s online privacy policies and behaviorally-targeted advertising practices.